Astrophysics (Index)About

 (group of stars within a galaxy apparently formed by a single cloud)

 An open cluster or galactic cluster (sometimes abbreviated or symbolized by OC) is a group of stars within a galaxy that are close together and of similar age and metallicity, suggesting they were formed by a single molecular cloud.
 They are common in spiral arms.
 They are gravitationally bound, but loosely so, with the stars further apart than in globular clusters.
-They generally have fewer stars (in the hundreds-to-thousands range) than globular clusters, all of which are relatively young, and have a total mass of on the order of fifty to fifty thousand solar masses.
-It is presumed that an open cluster will eventually be pulled apart by encounters with other dense regions, relaxing into a stellar association, and eventually any remaining stars are dispersed.
+They generally have fewer stars (in the hundreds-to-thousands range) than globular clusters, all the stars being relatively young.
+Open clusters have a total mass of on the order of fifty to fifty thousand solar masses.
+It is presumed that an open cluster will eventually be pulled apart by encounters with other stars, the cluster relaxing into a stellar association.
+Eventually, any remaining stars are dispersed.
 More than a thousand open clusters have been identified within the Milky Way.
 Examples:

 Their uniform characteristics make them useful for studies involving many stars because once a cluster's characteristics are determined, it offers a multitude of stars for observation where some idea of their characteristics (distance, mass, age) is known.
-Some include stars that appear too young (blue) called blue stragglers (BSS or BS) whose origin is a mystery, one theory being that they result from stellar mergers.
+Some clusters include stars that appear too young (bluer, implying stars so short-lived that they ought to be gone if they were formed at the same time as the other stars) called blue stragglers (BSS or BS) whose origin is a mystery, one theory being that they result from stellar mergers.

 (stars,galaxies,star clusters)